Domochip/sms2mqtt/README.md

 # How-to
 ## Install

-Run by executing the following commmand:
+For Docker, run it by executing the following commmand:

 ```bash
 docker run \